Major winter storm set to deliver this winter’s most significant blow yet

 The highest snow totals will rack up in the coldest areas, likely in parts of Missouri, Illinois, Indiana, Ohio and West Virginia.
 Totals will be lower in areas where warmer air generates sleet and ice instead of snow.

-St. Louis has only seen four days where more than a foot of snow fell in 24 hours — a feat that could happen Sunday.
+St. Louis has only seen four days where more than a foot of snow fell in a day — a feat that could happen Sunday.
 Snow totals could range from an inch to more than a foot in parts of Missouri, depending on the storm’s exact track.
 This could also be the case for the other states with the greatest chances of snow.

 Unlike during other storms this winter, Minnesota, Wisconsin, Michigan and Upstate New York could receive little-to-no snow because of the storm’s more southerly track.
 Some lake-effect snow is possible in Michigan and New York as the wind direction shifts both before and after the storm.